Learn More About Your Water System

 Backflow preventers need only be installed in areas in which the potential for a problem may exist.
 Plumbing code dictates that your house’s plumbing and the devices within it (i.e., toilets, sinks etc.) should already be protected.
 However, "in-ground" sprinklers do present as a hazard.
 The pots these sprinklers recess into is usually filled with water, which could be contaminated.
 In a backflow event this contaminated water can easily be sucked back into the public water system.
 Many, if not most, of the residents of Sun Cove have irrigation of this type and are therefore required to have a backflow preventer.
-In 2015 a survey was sent to the membership that identified this and other common reasons for need of backflow prevention.
-If you are new to Sun Cove and have not filled out one of these yellow surveys yet, please contact the office to receive one.
+Every 5 years a survey is sent to the membership that identifies this and other common reasons for need of backflow prevention.
+The most recent survey was sent out in 2015.

 WHERE DOES SUN COVE'S WATER COME FROM?

 Sun Cove has two wells located in the park alongside of the boat launch access road.
 They are controlled by a computer system that resides inside the pumphouse.
 This is also the site of Sun Cove’s chlorine injection system.
 The water travels up a transmission line running on the west side of Sun Cove and is temporarily stored in a 200,000 gallon storage tank.
 This water then flows down mains and to lateral lines through a water meter, which is in a vault in front of your house, and, finally, to you, the customer.